PeggyJV/sommelier-strangelove/README.md

 - [urql Basics](https://formidable.com/open-source/urql/docs/basics/react-preact/)
 - [urql SSR with NextJS](https://formidable.com/open-source/urql/docs/advanced/server-side-rendering/#using-getstaticprops-or-getserversideprops)

+### IP Detection and Maxmind

+In order to block access to the app from sanctioned and restricted countries we are using the Maxmind database to detect IP addresses.
+This is setup via a Next.js API route which reads the file from disk and performs a lookup against the IP.
+See `src/pages/api/geo.ts`.
+To download the Maxmind database, sign up for an account at [maxmind.com](https://maxmind.com) and create a license key.
+Export the key as an env var `MAXMIND_KEY` and run `./maxmind.sh` to pull the database.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: